Staphylococcus Aureus

 Methicillin-resistant Staphylococcus aureus (MRSA)

 Methicillin-resistant Staphylococcus aureus (MRSA) is a type of Staphylococcus (staph) bacteria that is resistant to certain antibiotics called beta-lactams.
 Most commonly used antibiotics include methicillin, penicillin, and amoxicillin.
 You can carry MRSA on your skin or in your nose and not even know it.
 Sometimes, it can cause infections in wounds or other areas of your body.
 Most MRSA infections are skin infections - they look like red boils or pimples.
 But if you're in the hospital or a healthcare facility, you're more likely to get a serious MRSA infection.
-These can cause fever and pain bladder, lungs, or other areas.
+These can cause fever and pain in bladder, lungs, or other areas.

 Things that can make a patient more likely to get an infection from MRSA, VISA, or VRSA can vary.
 Generally, these risk factors include: